 CU Commission Decision No. 899 of December 9, 2011, mandates a pre-arrival submission of information about goods imported into the EAEU customs territory by automobile transport two hours prior to the good's arrival.
-This requirement came into force on June 17, 2012.
+The decision came into force on June 17, 2012, but should be replaced by an updated version of the requirement per EEC Collegium Decision No. 56 of April 17, 2018, as of July 1, 2019.